The Best Cool Mist Humidifier –

 The Best Cool Mist Humidifier

-In its commitment to provide high quality, affordable products for the home, Conair Corporation has engineered an innovative cool mist humidifier.
+In its commitment to provide high quality, affordable products for the home, Conair has engineered an innovative cool mist humidifier.
 The Conair® Ultrasonic Cool Mist Humidifier features a unique, innovative design that restricts water to the reservoir, separating it from the internal components that produce water vapor and power the device.
 This makes it exceptionally easy to clean.
 Simply open the top and wipe it clean to prevent the development of mold and bacteria before it starts.

 If you use tap water or other types of water that contain minerals, occasional decalcification of the ultrasonic transducer at the bottom of the water tank will help keep the humidifier working most efficiently, a quick and easy procedure.
 The Conair® Ultrasonic Humidifier is designed to keep these required cleanings to a minimum.
 Therefore, distilled water is highly recommended for use in any humidifier.